kzzzr/kzzzr.github.io/_posts/2020-07-14-post-standard-copy.md

 Amazon Redshift is database aimed primarily on analytics and OLAP queries.

-One if its key features is storing data in columnar format, in other words keeping one column's data adjacent on disk.
+One of its key features is storing data in columnar format, in other words keeping one column's data adjacent on disk.

 That enables storing higher volumes of data compared to row formats due to encoding algorithms and one column's homogenous data nature (it compresses very well).